yuhanH/SpadesContig_ReadCoverage/README.md

 R1,R2 fastq files:  /ifs/data/fastq/G45047_pe_1.fastq.gz     /ifs/data/fastq/G45047_pe_2.fastq.gz
 ## Output:
-a output example is in the /demo_output/.
+a output example is in the /demo_output/G45047_phage_cov.txt.

+The first column is the annotated phage and the second column is the length-normalized phage abundance.
+Take the fist row as an example.
+In these fastq reads, phage jm2 has nearly 5.15 coverage across the entire genome.
 ```
 ENA|KC182546|KC182546.1 Lactococcus phage jm2, complete genome.
 [26-MAY-2017]   5.1521
 ENA|KC182551|KC182551.1 Lactococcus phage P680, complete genome.
 [26-MAY-2017]  20.1515